 Group-wide risk management is ultimately the responsibility of the Board (supported by the Audit Committee) and is overseen operationally by the Chief Operating Officer.

 Operational risk management is embedded in the Group’s business processes, which are set down in writing in the policies and procedures that make up the Group’s quality management system (QMS) and are periodically reviewed by external quality compliance auditors.
-The Group is currently undergoing ISO 27001 certification in addition to the existing longstanding ISO 9001 accreditation.
+The Group successfully applied for and obtained ISO 27001 certification recently in addition to the existing longstanding ISO 9001 accreditation.

 The Group’s key risks (operational and otherwise) are recorded in a Group Risk Register and those risks together with their respective mitigants, controls and corrective actions are reviewed regularly by the Board.
 Risk is a standing agenda item for the Board and senior managers are required to review, identify and report risks on an ongoing basis.This review provides input for the identification of the principal risks and uncertainties that are outlined in the Strategic Report section of the Annual Report.